-mpls-lsp-exp-classification policy-id no mpls-lsp-exp-classification no mpls-lsp-exp-classification fc fc-name [create]
+mpls-lsp-exp-classification policy-id no mpls-lsp-exp-classification config>gos>network>ingress no mpls-lsp-exp-classification fc fc-name [create]

 This command associates an mpls-lsp-exp classification policy to a forwarding class and profile state based on the MPLS EXP bits in the MPLS packet.
 The mpls-lsp-exp classification policy contains entries used to map traffic received in the context of a network IP interface configured on a network port or hybrid port.